 In a Sept.
 10, 2012 cover story titled, "The Other Half of the Story," Segura chronicled the plight of NFL wives and girlfriends caring for brain-injured players.
 In 2009 she broke the story that MLB had discovered that Washington Nationals prospect Esmailyn Gonzalez, who had been signed to a team-record $1.4 million bonus in 2006, was really Carlos Alvarez, and that he was four years older than he had claimed to be.

 Segura graduated with honors from Santa Clara University in 2001 with a B.A. in Spanish studies and communications (with an emphasis in journalism).
+In 2011, she studied immigration issues as a New York Times fellow at UC-Berkeley's Graduate School of Journalism.
 Before joining SI full-time in 2002, she worked for The Santa Fe New Mexican and covered high school sports for The Record (Bergen County, NJ).

 Segura says Gary Smith is the SI staffer she would most want to trade places with for a day.
 "While most noted for his writing style, having worked alongside Gary, I've come to realize he is an even more brilliant reporter than he is a writer."